 In Rural China

 For a real taste of China, we'd recommend that you choose a homestay in a rural village such as Yangshuo or Longji.
 This way you will get to experience village life which is more traditional and makes for some beautiful photo opportunities.
 In villages in China, locals adorn their front doors with pretty tiles and decorations such as red and gold motifs to bring luck and prosperity.
 Depending on the season you will see corn or chili being dried outside homes and you'll often see ducks and chickens wandering around the alleyways.

 Yet despite the outward appearance that a village might be poor, don't be surprised if your host has a large TV along with all the mod cons.
 Families in rural China too have benefited from the huge growth in the economy and increase in living standards over the last two decades.
 You'll be able to ask your host family about this, about the farming methods they use and about how life has changed in the villages over the previous decades.
 You'll no doubt learn some fascinating things and gain an insight into the changing face of China.

 By opting for a homestay experience in a city such as Beijing or Shanghai you'll gain an insight into modern China.
-In cities the majority of people live in new high rise apartment blocks.
-However both Beijing and Shanghai have old sections which are not to be missed.
-In Beijing a highlight of your trip could be staying in an old ancient house.
-In Shanghai staying in the French Concession or in an old Lilong house in a would be an unmissable opportunity to experience the real Shanghai.
+In cities, the majority of people live in new high rise apartment blocks.
+However, both Beijing and Shanghai have old sections which are not to be missed.
+In Beijing, a highlight of your trip could be staying in an old ancient house.
+In Shanghai, staying in the French Concession or in an old Lilong house would be an unmissable opportunity to experience the real Shanghai.

 Activities don't just revolve around food.
 You can also learn some traditional arts and crafts whilst visiting a homestay.
 Painting traditional opera masks and making paper cuttings are some of the crafts you can learn whilst visiting and staying with a family.